samblenny/greenhouse-logger/README.md

 Before deploying a logger you need to:

 1. Ensure the batteries are charged
-2. Reset the board, or manually clear the log memory of old measurements
+2. Set the board's real time clock (RTC) which also clears the log memory
-3. Set the RTC's time
+3. Remove the USB-mode jumper
+4. Check the desiccant pack
-4. Remove the USB-mode jumper, add desiccant, and seal up the enclosure
+5. Seal up the enclosure

 At the end of a logging period, you need to: